Meet these 5 lung cancer survivors who have shared their stories with Lung Cancer Foundation of America.

 5. Michael Weitz – Survivor and Ardent Advocate for Research

 In the blink of an eye, 49-year-old Michael Weitz’s world was turned upside down when he was diagnosed with advanced lung cancer and given 4 to 8 months to live.

 Michael underwent chemotherapy, radiation, and removal of his left lung.
 Later, he found out that the cancer had spread to his brain.
 But Michael’s mom heard a story about targeted therapies and urged him to get tested.
 While skeptical that it could help, Michael underwent biomarker testing and a whole new world opened to him.

-Today, Michael sits on the Scientific Advisory Board of Lung Cancer Foundation of America and is an active advocate for lung cancer patients.
-He encourages everyone diagnosed with lung cancer to insist on biomarker testing.
+Today, Michael sits on the Scientific Advisory Board of Lung Cancer Foundation of America.
+Always an active advocate for lung cancer patients, he encourages everyone diagnosed with lung cancer to insist on biomarker testing.

 He says, “My ultimate goal is not necessarily to cure the disease, but to successfully manage the disease.”

 Read more inspirational stories of lung cancer survivors